zhiyingfang2022/llm-d/docs/proposals/llm-d.md

 * Offers an extensible and flexible inference scheduler to balance traffic
 * Supports multiple emerging LLM workloads (agents, multimodal, RAG/search) with clear reference architectures
 * Composes with existing Kubernetes infrastructure choices
+* Is not opinionated about model server deployment orchestration and model server lifecycle
+* Is reliably and consistently tested for performance in our development and testing and in end-user production

 ### Non-Goals

 * Prioritize non-Transformer model architectures (initially)
 * Fork upstream repositories or carry unmerged upstream changes
+* Control the exact configuration of the end-user vLLM deployments

 ## Proposal